 - If you need test day accommodations under the Americans with Disabilities Act (ADA), complete and follow the submission instructions on the Request for Testing Accommodations form.
 The form should be submitted with your online application.

-- Once eligibility is granted, the purchase exam link will appear in your e-Profile.
+- Once eligibility is granted, the purchase exam link will appear in your NABP e-Profile.
 You may also purchase score transfers at this time, or you may wait until after you have taken the exam.
 You may purchase score transfers up to 89 days after your exam date.
 Candidates are advised to purchase score transfer requests as soon as possible.
 Waiting until the last day may result in the score transfer request option being unavailable.

 - Schedule the exam with Pearson VUE

-- After purchasing the exam, you will receive an Authorization to Test (ATT) via email and you can then schedule your appointment with Pearson VUE.
+- After purchasing the exam, you will receive an ATT via email and you can then schedule your appointment with Pearson VUE.

 Eligibility to Test

-We confirm eligibility to test for Alaska, Arizona, Colorado, District of Columbia, Kentucky, Louisiana, Maine, Michigan, Nebraska, Oregon, Rhode Island, and Utah.
+We confirm eligibility to test for Alaska, Arizona, Colorado, District of Columbia, Kentucky, Louisiana, Maine, Michigan, Nebraska, North Carolina, Oregon, Rhode Island, Utah, and Wisconsin.
 There is an additional $85 fee for these states during the application process, and candidates may be approved to purchase the exam after meeting all application requirements.

 States not listed above have their own processes for confirming eligibility.
 The processing time varies per board.
 Check the board’s website for timelines.